 Lake Central High School offers juniors and seniors an opportunity to attend the Hammond Area Career Center.
 Programs offered are taught three hours daily.
 Lake Central students attending the Career Center are required to ride the bus.
 Students attending career training programs at the Area Career Center will spend half of the school day at the Area Career Center and the other half at Lake Central High School.
 In order for students to qualify to attend the Area Career Center, they must meet two of the following criteria:

-Must be classified as a junior or senior 1.
+Must be classified as a junior or senior

-- Pass English 10 or Algebra I ECA or English/Math ISTEP.
-2. 3. - Passed all required classes at Lake Central
+2. Pass Algebra I ECA by December

+3. Passed all required classes at Lake Central